Tøj & Sko

 Tøj & Sko was a Danish clothing and footwear store.
 The shop was a discount clothing store and operated 37 stores across Denmark.
-It was foundered in 1981, and was part of Bilka A/S, which in turn was owned by Dansk Supermarked A/S. In 2012, it was decided to close all stores.
+It was founded in 1981, and was part of Bilka A/S, which in turn was owned by Dansk Supermarked A/S. In 2012, it was decided to close all stores.

 The name "Tøj & Sko", translates to "Clothing & Footwear" in English.